Ekkehard-Schulze/indoor-climate-logger/README.md

 **uses one out of three time sources**

 - NTP time for WiFi enabled microcontrollers
-- DS3231 precision RTC for non-Network applications
+- DS3231 precision RTC for offline applications
-- System time
+- System time for PC or Raspberry Pi

 **allows three types of I2C to USB interfaces for PCs**